-Can commemoratives be purchased after Convention form deadlines?
+Can commemoratives be purchased after the Convention form deadlines?

-Yes, Members may order commemorative up and through the last day of convention (Saturday, July 8, 2017); but, there will be a late fee charge.
+Yes, Members may order commemorative up and through the last day of the convention (Saturday); but, there will be a late fee charge.

 Who can pick up a Commemorative at the Convention?

-What if I don’t make it to convention, how do I get my commemorative?
+What if I don’t make it to the Convention, how do I get my commemorative?

 Members who are unable to pick up their commemorative during the convention will be contacted by the office to make arrangements for shipping following the convention.
 The commemorative mail fee will also need to be paid prior to shipping.

 Yes, members may designate their commemorative to be mailed.
 There is a mailing fee in addition to the cost of the commemorative.